effekseer/playcanvas-effekseer/README.md

 ![](docs/images/AddEntity.png)

-Add EffekseerSystem to an entity
+Add EffekseerSystem to an entity.
+Set the Entity of the camera to the Camera attribute.

 ![](docs/images/EffekseerSyatemScript.png)